TomWaks/esp8266-dust-sensor-project/README.md

 # esp8266-dust-sensor-project
-Software for microcontroller ESP8266, which is a part of project "Dust Sensor Project"
+Software for microcontroller ESP8266, which is a part of project [Dust Sensor Project"](https://github.com/TomWaks/dust-sensor-project)

 ## Microcontroller ES8266
 Microcontroller esp8266 is one of the most popular microcontroller which can act as module WIFI.